PierpaoloLucarelli/BigDataClass/lab2/README.md

 ## Deploying the JAR in the cluster

-Running a Spark application in a EMR cluster is straight forward and only requires two changes in the source code.
+Running a Spark application in an EMR cluster is straightforward and only requires two changes in the source code.

-First, the line that specifies the application master should be commented as its value won't be "local" anymore (the new value is "yarn" and AWS sets this automatically so there is no need to worry).Second, the paths to the data segments should be changed as these are no longer stored in the local machine.
+First, the line that specifies the application master should be commented as its value won't be "local" anymore (the new value is "yarn" and AWS sets this automatically so there is no need to worry).
+Second, the paths to the data segments should be changed as these are no longer stored in the local machine.

 As it is possible to use the same JAR to launch multiple steps on the cluster,